- We Are

 Approximately $200 million has been invested in environmental equipment since the plant began operations in order to ensure the best available technology.
 This helps maintain Coal Creek Station’s status as one of the cleanest coal-fired power plants in the region.
 Despite that, Great River Energy continues to look for ways to further reduce emissions at Coal Creek Station.

 Protecting the environment has always been a priority at Coal Creek Station.
 For example, in 1998, the plant received International Organization for Standardization 14001 certification of its environmental management system.
 As a certified plant, Coal Creek Station has an environmental management system in place to continuously evaluate and improve environmental performance.

-In addition, Coal Creek Station has installed additional controls to substantially reduce sulfur dioxide and nitrogen oxide emissions.
+In addition, Coal Creek Station has installed additional controls to substantially reduce sulfur dioxide, nitrogen oxide and mercury emissions.

 In the adjacent coal fields, all mined land is reclaimed at a cost of $20,000 per acre, with restored cropland required to equal or exceed original production.

 As a result of all these efforts, both Coal Creek Station and the Falkirk Mine have been recognized time and again for excellence in environmental stewardship.

 Coal Creek Station supports Bismarck State College’s Power Plant Technology Program.
 Through this program, students learn all phases of the industry, including how to operate, repair and maintain all types of power plant equipment.
 Coal Creek Station employs a number of graduates of this program.